< back to Blog home

 Rye Bourbon

 You guessed it, rye bourbon is made up of mostly rye, less corn, and almost no barley.
-Rye whiskey is said to taste peppery with a spicy surprise.
+Rye whiskey is said to taste peppery with a spicy surprise (see also: spicy spirits).
 Popular brands include George T. Stagg.
 Basil Haydens, and Woodford Reserve.

 Bourbon cocktails